Elephant Island

 Elephant Island is an ice-covered, mountainous island off the coast of Antarctica in the outer reaches of the South Shetland Islands, in the Southern Ocean.
 The island is situated 245 km north-northeast of the tip of the Antarctic Peninsula, 1,253 km west-southwest of South Georgia, 935 km south of the Falkland Islands, and 885 km southeast of Cape Horn.
 It is within the Antarctic claims of Argentina, Chile and the United Kingdom.

-The Brazilian Antarctic Program maintains a shelter on the island, Goeldi, and formerly had another (Wiltgen), which was dismantled in the summers of 1997 and 1998, supporting the work of up to six researchers each during the summer.
+The Brazilian Antarctic Program maintains a shelter on the island, Goeldi, and formerly had another (Wiltgen) supporting the work of up to six researchers each during the summer.
+Wiltgen was dismantled in the summers of 1997 and 1998.

 Toponym

 Elephant Island's name is attributed to both its elephant head-like appearance and the sighting of elephant seals by Captain George Powell in 1821, one of the earliest sightings.
-However, in Russia it is still known under the name given by its discoverers in 1821 – Mordvinov Island.
+In Russia, it is still known by the name given by its discoverers in 1821 – Mordvinov Island.

 Geography

-The island is oriented approximately east–west, with a maximum elevation of 3,192 ft at Pardo Ridge.
+Elephant Island marks the western end of the South Scotia Ridge.
+The island is oriented approximately east–west, with a maximum elevation of 3,192 ft at Mount Pendragon.
 The weather is normally foggy with much snow, and winds can reach 100 mph.

 Significant named features are Cape Yelcho, Cape Valentine and Cape Lookout at the northeastern and southern extremes, and Point Wild, a spit on the north coast.
 The Endurance Glacier is the main discharge glacier.